vaibhavmagarwal/mochitest-tools/README.md

 Usage

-    Download Firefox build.
+    1) Download Firefox build.
-    Clone mochitest-tools repository
+    2) Clone mochitest-tools repository
-    Edit the filename of js1, js2, js3 variables to put your local path in b2geditor.py Edit outfile1, outfile2, outfile3 to put your local path in b2geditor.py
+    3) Edit the filename of js1, js2, js3 variables to put your local path in b2geditor.py
+    4) Edit outfile1, outfile2, outfile3 to put your local path in b2geditor.py
-    Run b2geditor.py and view the results
+    5) Run b2geditor.py and view the results
 If everything is proper, skip-ifs will be added to mochitest.ini files for corresponding entries in b2g.json, b2g-debug.json, b2g-desktop.json

 Limitations